Today in Tribe History: September 1, 2009

 1942 – The Chicago Tribune reports that Parnell Woods, player/manager of the Cleveland Buckeyes of the Negro American League, and two of his teammates, Gene Bremmer and Sam Jethroe, received invites to try out with the Indians at the beginning of the 1943 campaign.

 1952 – The Indians protest, but it will not matter, as they are dealt a 2-1 defeat in the second game of a doubleheader against the St. Louis Browns.
 Cleveland takes a 4-2 lead in the sixth inning, but rains again interrupt the game and it is unable to be resumed.
 The game reverts back to the last completed inning, with the Browns up, 2-1.
 The Indians protest, accusing former owner Bill Veeck of purposely having the grounds crew work slowly, but it is rejected by AL President Will Harridge.

 2000 – The first triple play in the history of Jacobs Field happens, but the Indians are on the short end on a controversial play.
-Baltimore shortstop Melvin Mora allows a Sandy Alomar, Jr. pop up to drop, throws to second baseman Jerry Hairston, who tags both the runner at second and the runner coming from first.
-Alomar, believing he was already out on the “infield fly rule” is called out for leaving the base paths to conclude the 6-4-3 triple play.
+Baltimore shortstop Melvin Mora allows Sandy Alomar, Jr.‘s pop up to drop, then throws to second baseman Jerry Hairston, who tags both the runner at second and the runner coming from first.
+Alomar, believing he was already out on the “infield fly rule”, is called out for leaving the base paths to conclude the 6-4-3 triple play.
 Cleveland wins the game, 5-2.

 2002 – Jim Thome, the only player in Indians history to have consecutive 100-walk seasons, does it for the fourth straight season and sixth time of his career in a 7-1 loss to Boston.